This easy vegan brown gravy takes just 15 minutes to make and is full of savory flavor! Perfect for drowning a pile of mashed potatoes.

 - Mashed Sweet Potatoes: Mashing sweet potatoes and Yukon gold together makes the perfect fluffy texture and savory sweet flavor.
 Try it in the Instant Pot for a crowd!

-- Mashed Red Potatoes with Garlic: Use the vegan variation for a creamy, dreamy pile of mashed potatoes.
-Try it in the Instant Pot for a crowd!
+- Vegan Mashed Potatoes: Here’s a creamy, dreamy pile of mashed potatoes.
+Try it in the Instant Pot for a crowd (and use the vegan variation).

 - Lemony Steamed Green Beans: A super simple holiday side dish, these beans are quick and zesty.
 Try them in the Instant Pot!